openconnectivityfoundation/swagger2x/README.md

 #### query_property_names
-retrieve an list of properties values of an schema belonging to the path
+retrieve an list of properties values of an schema belonging to the path from the GET 200 response, if that is not available then from the POST 200 response
 - input: full swagger file
 - input: path
 - return: if value (as part of the resolved schema)